• Skip to primary navigation

 A hand sprinkling black salt over a blue pan filled with vegetables on a dark background.

 Then you can mix the tofu and veggies together.
-Add the fresh spinach, and season with black salt and pepper.
+Add the fresh spinach, and season with black salt and pepper to taste.
 Garnish with green onions before serving.

-Store it in an airtight and freezer-safe container and you can freeze the scramble for 3-4 months.
-The tofu texture will become a little bit chewier after it has been frozen and defrosted, but it will still taste good.
+Store the leftovers in an airtight container in the fridge for 2-3 days or you could freeze it for 2-3 months.
+The texture of the tofu will become a little bit chewier after it has been frozen and defrosted, but it will still taste good.

 A fork holding a piece of tofu and a mushroom over a white plate on top of a wicker charger.

-• Vegetable Options: If you don't want to use mushrooms or bell peppers, other vegetables that would be great in this recipe are zucchini, broccoli, cauliflower, green peas, artichoke hearts, chunks of asparagus, or sliced bok choy.
+More vegetables that would be great in this scramble are zucchini, broccoli, cauliflower, green peas, artichoke hearts, chunks of asparagus, or sliced bok choy.

 Success Tips

-• It's important to press the tofu to get rid of the excess liquid so you don't end up with a wet scramble.
-I like to use a tofu press, but wrapping the block in a towel and putting a heavy pot or book on top will work too.
+• Press the tofu first to get rid of the extra liquid so you don't end up with a wet scramble.

 Want More Vegan Tofu Recipes?